arnbme/apcupsd/README.md

 <a name="windowstask"></a>
 ## 9. Create a Windows Scheduled Task
-1. Open the Windows Task Sheduler
+1. Open the Windows Task Scheduler
    * Click on Windows task bar "search" icon
-   * Enter: Task Schedular
+   * Enter: Task Scheduler
    * Click on Run
    ------------
 2. Task Scheduler opens